petervwyatt/AcrobatCustomPanels/README.md

 ![Screenshot of ISO Standards custom panel on Mac](Mac-ISOPanel.png)

 # PDF Declarations
 The PDF Association defines a general extension to XMP metadata called "[PDF Declarations](https://pdfa.org/declarations)" that allows documents to declare their conformance to relevant external industry and third-party specifications such as WCAG and HIPAA.
-PDF Declarations use RDF `bags` of `declarations` with `bags` of `claimData` which is impossible (_difficult?_) to support using Custom File Info Panel fixed paths - the current dialog is limited to 3 declarations, each with 2 claims.
+PDF Declarations use RDF `bags` of `declarations` each containing `bags` of `claimData` which is impossible (_difficult?_) to support using Custom File Info Panel fixed paths.
+The current dialog is limited to 3 declarations, each with 2 claims.
 Additional declarations or claims will not be shown.

 ![Screenshot of PDF Declarations custom panel on Windows](Windows-Declarations.png)